particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 Note: importing your device into a product will also activate its SIM card (for all devices except 2G/3G Electron).

+### Assign a device group

 In addition to adding your device to a Product, we further recommend adding your device to a Product Device Group for a higher degree of control.
 Device Groups assist with targeted application firmware upgrades to smaller subsections of a Product Fleet, and can be of further use tracking manufacture build dates for easier debugging.
+This is optional.

 Many customers choose to apply a Group name of YYYYMMDD_XXXX denoting the year month day and quantity of devices in the shipment.
 Some customers will include a hardware version number Group name, or one describing which number of sensors are included with the assembly.

 Follow the guidelines on [group naming](/tutorials/product-tools/device-groups/).

-Create the group name, and if it exists take no actions:
+- Create the group name, and if it exists take no actions:

 ```
 curl "https://api.particle.io/v1/products/$3/groups" \